 code, Casdoor confirms that it is an authorized Application (authorized by the correct user in Step 2) trying to obtain the

 access_token (which will be used later to access more resources).

 Step 5 (Access Token)

-And your Application turns to the
+Your Application then turns to the

-Resource Server: "Hey buddy, wanna check this
+Resource Server and says: "Hey buddy, can you check out this

 Step 6 (Protected Resource)

-access_token can have these
+access_token can access these

-Casdoor can play both
+Casdoor can act as both an

-Authorization Server and
+Authorization Server and a